 In some cases, case teams may need to obtain information from third parties in order to test how a transfer pricing structure works.
 Approaching third parties for information is often contentious and may well provoke objections from the business, so the group should be given every opportunity to provide the information.
 The Compliance Handbook at CH23600 onwards contains extensive guidance about information requests to third parties.

 Where one of the parties is not located in the UK, it may be possible to obtain the required information under Exchange of Information (see INTM483060).
-Case teams must contact CTIS Business International if they consider they need to obtain information through an exchange.
+Case teams must contact CSTD Business, Assets & International if they consider they need to obtain information through an exchange.